 Real Nappies for London Mayoral Manifesto – For Less Nappy Waste

 - Gather data and find out what is happening: Commission research to find out how many babies in London wear washable nappies.
 This research would show the impact of current incentives that have been used in different boroughs to increase uptake of washables.

 - Commission a study: to find out the knowledge and expectations parents have of how and when to potty train.
 This will enable you to ascertain how to reach parents in most need.
 This could be done quite cheaply in partnership with a mainstream online parenting player like the Baby Centre.

 - Ensure parents from all socio-economic and ethnic backgrounds are aware of the availability and benefits of modern cloth nappies for their babies.
 This can be done cheaply and easily by including information about cloth nappies and Real Nappies for London with the maternity prescription exemption card that goes out to all expectant mothers.

 - Make real nappies seem normal: make as commonplace as recycling by putting messages about real nappies on the sides of recycling and refuse trucks.

 - All maternity care providers and NHS maternity hospitals should invite the mother to bring to the hospital the nappy of her choice (not specifically ask her to bring in disposable nappies)

 - Explore how to increase parental peer support for using washable nappies and potty training.
-See example of what is happening in Hackney with the Hackney Real Nappy Network (HRNN)
+See example of what is happening in Hackney with Hackney Nappy Network.